 The Eating Freely Program

-This is our full clinical training for therapists and coaches who wish to become Licensed Eating Freely Practitioners, specialising in Binge Eating Disorder which covers the spectrum from 'emotional eating' right through to bulimia.
+This is our full Practitioners training for therapists and coaches who wish to become Eating Freely Practitioners, specialising in Binge Eating Disorder which covers the spectrum from yo-yo dieting to emotional eating to binge eating disorder.

 The Eating Freely Program incorporates the use of several core CBT tools for clients to use in order to reduce episodes of binge eating.
 By quickly introducing and breaking the cycle of Thoughts – Feelings – Behaviours in the context of emotional and binge eating, clients connect the behaviour to specific emotion/events, and can then break the connection.
 CBT in the early sessions also paves the way for the Neuroscience elements later on.